ALILODHI-cloud/Market-Notes/post_15/body.md

 | 16 Mar | −4.0 | +3.0 | −4.0 | Bull flattening |
 | 17 Mar | −3.5 | +2.5 | −3.5 | Bull flattening |

 The two largest hits — 4 and 10 March, together −25 bp on the short — were bull-steepening days.
-Wrong curve for a flattener; the spread still lost only −5.5 bp combined, cutting the outright damage by roughly three quarters.
+Wrong curve move for a flattener; the spread still lost only −5.5 bp combined, cutting the outright damage by roughly three quarters.
 The two smaller losses came on bull-flattening days: outright −7.5 bp, flattener +5.5 bp.
-When the curve moved correctly on a bad outright day, it flipped positive.

 **Outright wins on total return / abs(max DD) in this phase**.